gateio/gateapi-java/docs/WalletApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         WalletApi apiInstance = new WalletApi(defaultClient);
-        Integer id = 56; // Integer | Order ID.
+        Integer id = 56; // Integer | Order ID
-        Integer from = 56; // Integer | The start time of the query record.
-If not specified, it defaults to 7 days forward from the current time, in seconds Unix timestamp
+        Integer from = 56; // Integer | Start time for querying records.
+If not specified, defaults to 7 days before the current time.
+Unix timestamp in seconds
-        Integer to = 56; // Integer | The end time of the query record.
-If not specified, the default is the current time, which is a Unix timestamp in seconds.
+        Integer to = 56; // Integer | End time for querying records.
+If not specified, defaults to the current time.
+Unix timestamp in seconds
-        Integer limit = 100; // Integer | The maximum number of items returned in the list, the default value is 100.
-        Integer offset = 0; // Integer | List offset, starting from 0.
+        Integer limit = 100; // Integer | Maximum number of items returned in the list, default value is 100 Integer offset = 0; // Integer | List offset, starting from 0
-        String transactionType = "\"withdraw\""; // String | The list returns the order type `withdraw`, `deposit`, the default is `withdraw`. try {
+        String transactionType = "\"withdraw\""; // String | Order type returned in the list: `withdraw`, `deposit`.
+Default is `withdraw`. try {
             List<UidPushOrder> result = apiInstance.listPushOrders()
                         .id(id)